NetCordDev/NetCord/Documentation/guides/http-events/introduction.md

 ## Setting Up

-To receive Discord events from Discord in your bot, you need to use @NetCord.Hosting.Rest.RestClientServiceCollectionExtensions.AddDiscordRest* to add the @NetCord.Rest.RestClient and then configure either HTTP interactions or webhook events.
+To receive Discord events from Discord in your application, you need to use @NetCord.Hosting.Rest.RestClientServiceCollectionExtensions.AddDiscordRest* to add the @NetCord.Rest.RestClient and then configure either HTTP interactions or webhook events.
 Choose the appropriate tab for your preferred event type below.

 ### [Http Interactions](#tab/http-interactions)